- SCU Home Page

 A student who withdraws after the 60 percent point of the enrollment term earns all Title IV aid disbursed for the period.

-Examples of common return of Title IV funds situations are available from the Financial Aid Office located on the second floor of Varsi Hall.
+Examples of common return of Title IV funds situations are available from the Financial Aid Office.

 All funds must be returned to federal programs before being returned to state or institutional aid programs and/or the student.
 This return of funds allocation will be made in the following specific order and will be applied to all students who have received federal Title IV assistance: